-This page shows more specifically what rights and treaties Japan had and how they were violated by Han Chinese, and also shows the individual cases of the damages on railroads, which are generally referred to as Manchuria and Mongolia disorder state problem (Man mou mon dai 満蒙問題).
+This page shows more specifically what rights and treaties Japan had and how they were violated by Han Chinese, and also shows all other troubles, which are generally referred to as Manchuria and Mongolia disorder state problem (Man mou mon dai 満蒙問題).
+You may think “then, why not give it up?
+Manchuria is out of Japan.“ But Japanese couldn’t.
+Because it was a special right Japan finally acquired after going through costly Russo-Japanese war.

 The historical documents written at that time in 1932 below explain in details.
 In this section, since many of contents are redundant, their summaries are shown.